If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Captain Falcon

 Captain Falcon has an unused animation called "FinalEnd".
-As the file name suggests, this is definitely an animation for the Final Smash on the ground.
-An animation setting exists in FitCaptain.pac, but it will not be played. this animation was later used in SSB4.
+As the file name suggests, this is an animation for the Final Smash on the ground.
+An animation setting exists in FitCaptain.pac, but it will not be played.
+This animation was later used in SSB4.

 Kirby

 Two unused animations exist for Kirby's hammer attack, SpecialSWalk and SpecialSMax.
 One shows Kirby walking with the hammer out, and the other shows him swinging it at full force.
-These indicate that Kirby's hammer attack was going to be like King Dedede's Jet Hammer move.
-This move would later be implemented in the fourth Super Smash Bros. game for 3DS and Wii U.
+These indicate that Kirby's hammer attack was going to work like King Dedede's Jet Hammer move.
+This version of the move would later be implemented in SSB4.

 Fox/Falco